oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 or a structured access token format such as a JWT {{I-D.ietf-oauth-access-token-jwt}}.

-The method in which the client utilizes the access token to authenticate with the resource server depends on the type of access token issued by the authorization server.
+The method in which the client utilizes the access token to access protected resources at the resource server depends on the type of access token issued by the authorization server.
 Typically, it involves using the HTTP `Authorization` request header field {{RFC7235}} with an authentication scheme defined by the specification of the access